shotover/shotover-proxy/docs/src/contributing.md

 ### Installing Cassandra CPP Driver

-Installation information and dependencies for the Cassandra CPP driver can be found at https://docs.datastax.com/en/developer/cpp-driver/2.4/
+Installation information and dependencies for the Cassandra CPP driver can be found [here](https://docs.datastax.com/en/developer/cpp-driver/2.4/).

 #### Ubuntu 18.04